rotto32/hrext07-my-cruddy-app/README.md

  Added ability to load other profiles in localstorage on page load on 2/12 Added functionality to remove button on 2/14
- Updated page to grab to display a user from localStorage on the 'your profile' section instead of default pn 2/14
+ Updated page to grab to display a user from localStorage on the 'your profile' section instead of default pn 2/14 fixed bug with remove button on 2/14

 ----To Do Still
- 2/14 - fix bugs with default user and current users 2/14 - fix bugs with remove favs button
- 2/14 - add multiple restuarants to user
+ 2/14 - fix bugs with default user and current users 2/14 - add multiple restuarants to user
  2/14 - type in the middle of the input box
  2/15 - Upload an image